0207 099 6657 [email protected]

 Children

 Children’s feet don’t look flat like those of babies and toddlers, but they’re still growing and developing.
-In fact, feet increase by about one size per year during childhood.
+Feet increase by about one size per year during childhood.

-As school shoes are worn for over six hours on most days, it’s vital that they’re properly fitted and comfortable.
+School shoes are worn for over six hours on most days so they must be properly fitted and comfortable.
 Footwear with heel and ankle support, rounded fronts and shock-absorbing soles helps to protect kids’ feet.
 Parents should watch out for unusual patterns of wear, which can point to problems such as over-supination (feet rolling outwards).

 At school and in their spare time, children take part in activities that place new demands on their feet: ballet, gymnastics, martial arts, etc. Foot pain, especially in the arches, is common, while verrucae and other foot infections spread like wildfire in changing rooms.